Case Study

 The Challenge

-That's a lot of ground to cover — and it can't be covered with a single film or a single message.
-It required a thoughtful suite of content, each piece shaped for its audience, all of it rooted in the same authentic core.
+None of that fits in a single film.
+It needed a body of content, each piece shaped for a specific audience, all of it rooted in the same story.

 The Approach